shreyasnbhat/crowdsourced-hyperledger/README.md

 # Solution
+***TL;DR***:
+The highlight of our solution is confidentiality of submitted answers through a **zero-knowledge verification** mechanism for smart contracts to determine validity of submitted survey forms.

 An information seeker places the survey form and a predefined set of valid answers on the blockchain.
 Upon the submission of a survey form on the blockchain, we use smart contracts to determine the validity of the submission.
 If validated, then the incentive is delivered to the information provider.
 However, there is an obvious problem in this approach: the smart contract must read the answers to validate that these are from the set of allowed answers.
 This violates the confidentiality of the answers.

-CrowdInfo provides an ingenious method for validation of answers of each question by the smart contract, without making the actual answers public.
-This **zero-knowledge verification** is achieved using a two-part solution: an on-chain and an off-chain component.
+CrowdInfo provides an ingenious **zero-knowledge verification** method for validation of answers of each question by the smart contract, without making the actual answers public.
+This is achieved using a two-part solution: an on-chain and an off-chain component.
 CrowdInfo allows for the information seekers to ensure that each information providing entity submits the survey and obtains the incentive only once.
 The information providers are guaranteed the delivery of incentive on valid submissions by the smart contract.

-# TODO: Tools used
+# Tools used
++ Blockchain: Hyperledger Composer and Fabric
++ Web App: Python 3 with Flask

 # Overview
 ## On-chain component
 + The on-chain compenent provides the necessary structures for the exchange of data.
 + The smart contracts provide guarantees of valid submissions and of delivery of incentive.
-+ The survey issuer publishes a Survey asset that contains the set of valid answers.
++ Participants: ```Consumer``` (information-provider), ```Organization``` (information-seeker)
++ Assets: ```ConsumerAccount```, ```OrganizationAccount```, ```Survey```, ```AssignSurveyToken```
-+ The
++ Transactions: ```PublishSurvey```, ```SubmitSurvey```
 ## Off-chain component
-+ The off-chain compenent provides a framework that ensures a single form being issued to a single information provider.
++ The off-chain component provides a framework that ensures a single form being issued to a single information provider.
 It also builds upon the confidentiality guarantee of data.
++ A Certificate Authority that ascertains the validity of identity of a user is assumed.